-Women in Aviation
+Women Pioneers in Aviation

 Amelia Earhart Putnam

 In June 1928, Amelia Earhart became the first woman to fly across the Atlantic, but as a passenger.
 Nevertheless, she gained national celebrity status and realized the power she possessed to advance women‘s aviation role.
 She eventually soloed across the Atlantic on the fifth anniversary of Lindbergh’s flight and was awarded the Distinguished Flying Cross by a joint resolution of Congress.
-The citation read: “…the resident of the United States is authorized to present the Distinguished Flying Cross to Amelia Earhart Putnam for displaying heroic courage and skill as a navigator, at risk of her life, by her non-stop flight in her plane, unnamed, from Harbor Grace, Newfoundland, to Londonderry, Ireland, on 20 May 1932, by which she became the first and only woman, and the second person, to cross the Atlantic Ocean in a plane in solo flight, and also establish new records for speed and elapsed time between the two continents.”
+The citation read: “…the President of the United States is authorized to present the Distinguished Flying Cross to Amelia Earhart Putnam for displaying heroic courage and skill as a navigator, at risk of her life, by her non-stop flight in her plane, unnamed, from Harbor Grace, Newfoundland, to Londonderry, Ireland, on 20 May 1932, by which she became the first and only woman, and the second person, to cross the Atlantic Ocean in a plane in solo flight, and also establish new records for speed and elapsed time between the two continents.”

 1st Lieutenant Aleda Lutz, Army Air Corps